bcspragu/flic-linux-hci-rust-client/README.md

 ## TODO

+- [ ] Fix the current model of TcpStream communication.
+Basically, commands never get sent because we're locked on waiting for the data to come back from the stream.
+We need a way to stop waiting for a request so we can issue commands.
 - [ ] Actually try it out (use it in a binary)
 - [ ] Update comments to make decent-looking rustdoc output
 - [ ] Add tests for events and stuff